You're invited to a Christmas coffee morning at Sandy's Wood Green charity shop

 Caroline, 30, told the Chronicle: "I've been coming to the shop since August and I've been really, really enjoying it.

 "They have a shelter in Godmanchester.
-They rescue all sorts of animals, mainly cats and dogs, but rodents too and they also take in farm animals and horses.
+They rescue all sorts of animals, mainly cats and dogs, but rodents too.

 "It's a lovely place."